 Back Extension Exercise - Back Of Steel:

-The back extension exercise is an awesome exercise for building lower back strength, however if you do not have access to a back extension machine or back extension bench, you can not complete the exercises.
+The back extension exercise is an awesome exercise for building lower back strength.
+However, if you do not have access to a back extension machine or back extension bench, it is difficult to complete the exercise.
 That is one of many reasons why I designed the Back of Steel Lower Back Strengthening Program.

-If you are tired of back flare ups, spasms, and pain?
-Back Of Steel could be the perfect fit for you!
+Back of Steel will give you access to many beneficial at-home bodyweight exercises designed to prevent future lower back pain.
+If you are tired of back flare-ups, spasms, and pain, Back Of Steel could be the perfect fit for you!

 Back Extension Exercise - QL Claw Pain Relief: